Avargal: Plot

 Anu is a dancer in love with Bharani, a flautist.
 After her father is transferred to Bombay, she slowly loses touch with Bharani, who does not respond to her letters.
 When her father falls ill, his colleague Ramanathan supports them.
 When Ramanathan offers to marry Anu, she is in a fix.
-She seeks time to decide and writes one last letter to Bharani; due to no reply, she marries Ramanathan.
+She seeks time to decide and writes one last letter to Bharani, and upon receiving no reply, she marries Ramanathan.
 Soon after, her father dies.

-After marriage, Ramanathan reveals his true personality; chauvinistic, sadistic and possessive.
+After marriage, Ramanathan reveals his true personality; chauvinistic, sadistic, and possessive.
 Not wanting to be identified as a dancer's husband, he forces her to give up dancing.
 Ramanathan suspects Anu's character and expresses doubts regarding the paternity of their newborn son.
 Unable to take further abuse, and also for the well-being of her son, she divorces Ramanathan, refuses alimony, and returns to Madras to start a new independent life.

-In Madras, Anu gets supportive friends at her office, particularly a widower Janardhan "Johnny" who frequently "talks" through his puppet, Junior.
+In Madras, Anu gets supportive friends at her office, particularly a widower named Janardhan "Johnny," who frequently "talks" through his puppet, Junior.
 As Anu struggles to find a house, he offers his own flat and moves to his outhouse.
 Despite loving Anu, he lacks the courage to tell her.
 Bharani, Johnny's neighbour, visits and is surprised to see Anu.
-She learns that none of her letters had reached Bharani, since they were intercepted by his mentally-ill sister.
+She learns that none of her letters have reached Bharani, since they were intercepted by his mentally-ill sister.
 Bharani saw the letters only after his sister died.
-By then it was too late as Anu had already married Ramanathan.
+By then, it was too late, as Anu had already married Ramanathan.
 Heartbroken, Bharani remained single.

-Ramanathan's estranged mother Leelavathi realises Anu is her daughter-in-law.
+Ramanathan's estranged mother, Leelavathi, realises Anu is her daughter-in-law.
 She regrets her son's behaviour; exploiting her anonymity, she obtains work as Anu's maid.
 Anu renews her relationship with Bharani.
 Leelavathi also supports Anu's decisions and advises her to move ahead in life.
 They decide to marry and a date is fixed for a civil wedding.